shandongfx/NIMBioSENM/_episodes/03-raster-data.md

 ## 3.2 Download data
 In our example, we use bioclimatic variables (downloaded from worldclim.org) as input environmental layers.
-We stack our environmental layers so that they can be processed simultaneously.

 We use `download.file()` to directly download worldclim data, and used `unzip()` to unzip the zipped file